smus-test/aiops-test/README.md

    - **Review the schema**
    - **Click "Create table"**

-**Note**: During table creation, you'll see both the Glue database name and table name in the SageMaker Unified Studio interface.
-Make note of these exact names for the next step.
+**Note**: During table creation, make note of the Glue database and table names as you'll need them in the next step.

 #### Update GitHub Secrets
-Update the GitHub secrets in both build and deploy repositories with the actual names you saw during table creation:
+Update the GitHub secrets in both build and deploy repositories with these Glue database and table names:

 **For Build Repository**
 1. **Navigate to**: `your-org/project-build-repo`